riyanachwani/project-management/README.md

 Project Management Tool

 ## `Description`
 Project Management Tool is a web-based Tasks management system developed as Task 2 for the **Bharat Intern** internship program.
-It allows users assign tasks to each other.
-It allows users to add tasks, delete tasks and set a timer for the tasks.
+It allows users assign tasks to each other(add tasks), delete tasks and set a timer for the tasks.

 ## `Tech Stack Used`
 <li>HTML</li>